-VTR109 Est. & Damage Analysis/Service Writers (2/1/3) Prerequisite: As required by program.
+VTR109 Est. & Damage Analysis/Service Writers (2/1/3)

 This course introduces students to the principles of collision/damage estimation.
 Topics include cost and time estimations, determinations of repair or replacement of parts, and whether to use new, used, or aftermarket parts.
 Upon completion of this course students will be able to provide a handwritten or computerized damage report/ estimate.